natalya87324/natalya87324/README.md

 My name is Natalya and I adore front-end development! :computer:

 - 🌱 I believe in the power of continuous self-education.
 My main sources of knowledge among others are: [HTML Academy](https://htmlacademy.ru/), [Udemy](https://www.udemy.com), [JAVASCRIPT.RU](https://learn.javascript.ru/), [Learn JavaScript](https://learnjavascript.online/)
-- ⚡ I'm ambivert with ISFJ personality.
-I enjoy helping my team succeed and make sure that everyone has the support they need to do their best work.

 ### Technologies: